Enigma-Mass-Intel/.github/profile/README.md

 they could still know me

-if I am not already gone.
+if I or they are not already gone.